KevinIbay/blog/content/blog/introduction/index.md

 ##### Credits & References

 This blog was created using [Leonid's Starter](https://github.com/renyuanz/leonids).
-The plan is to create a blog from scratch but I wanted to get my thoughts out before I lose 'em.
+The plan was to create a blog from scratch but I wanted to get my thoughts out before I lose 'em.

 I stumbled upon the Debbie Millman quote while reading [Maria Popova's brainpickings blog](https://www.brainpickings.org/2013/05/15/debbie-millman-look-both-ways-fail-safe/).